notcoling/colin-gallagher-site/about.md

 layout: sidebar-page
 title: About Me
 ---
 I’m a data savvy web developer, software engineer, and marketing professional.
-I currently work as a data manager for Mentor, a Siemens Business.
+I currently work as a data manager for a software company.

 <img src="{{site.baseurl}}public/img/assets/colin.jpg" alt="A Picture of Me" class="cgme-about-page-image">